 CHK Main Grants

-For the 5 years to 2024, we are using our Main Grant Programme to support charities working throughout the UK with young people aged between 11 and 24 who are “at risk” as a result of their involvement in the criminal justice system, their own addictions, or as they prepare to leave, or just after leaving, care.
+For the 5 years to December 2023, we are using our Main Grant Programme to support charities working in England and Wales with young people aged between 11 and 24 who are “at risk” of criminal behaviour, of self harming coping mechanisms, or as they prepare to leave, or just after leaving, care.

-Grants under this programme are made at the discretion of the trustees in line with their philanthropic interests
+Grants from this fund are made at the discretion of the trustees in line with their philanthropic interests

-Grants under this programme provide financial support for charitable work both nationally and internationally in response to disasters and humanitarian crises.
-The CHK trustees have decided to apply the 2020/21 CHK Emergency /Disaster Relief Fund to support initiatives that address major issues arising from the Covid-19 pandemic.
+Grants from this fund provide financial support for charitable work both nationally and internationally in response to natural disasters and humanitarian crises.

 For awards from 1 January 2020, we publish our grants via 360Giving, an initiative that aims to help UK funders publish their data in an open and standard format online.
 You can explore our grantmaking, and that of over 100 other funders, using 360Giving’s GrantNav and Insights tools.